 Tonight was the night, alright.
 The night that would change my life.

-It was evening when we made it to the camp.
-It was nestled in the Rockies, and surrounded by spruce and pine.
-Perfect place.
-We parked our bikes around the cabins, as the Coyotes came out to greet us.
-The Coyote clan and the Sons of Fenrir had been in a turf war for ages, and we were now finally reconciling.
+The sun was low on the horizon when we arrived at the camp.
+It was just a few cabins sitting alone in the Rockies, surrounded by spruce and pine.
+The Coyotes came out to greet us just as we parked our bikes.
+The Coyote clan and the Sons of Fenrir had been in a turf war for ages, and now it was coming to an end.

-They stood before us in their human forms, silent and solemn.
+They stood before us in their human forms, silent and solemn, inscrutable as the moon.
 I greeted Chief Naiche respectfully.
 At his side was an attractive young lady.
 Her name was Evening Raider, but I called her Eve.
 She was quite a looker.

 “Nice to see you again too, Walter.”

-“The feast is ready,” said Chief Naiche, “You may say the pledge when you are ready.”
+“The feast is prepared,” said Chief Naiche, “You may say the pledge when you are ready.”